Guide

 Is digital marketing worth it for small businesses?

-Yes, absolutely.
-Digital marketing helps you reach more customers, build brand awareness, and compete effectively, often with a smaller budget than traditional advertising.
-It provides valuable insights into customer behaviour that can help you grow your business.
+Yes.
+Digital marketing helps small businesses reach more customers and compete effectively, often with a smaller budget than traditional advertising.
+It also provides data on customer behaviour that guides smarter business decisions.

 How much should a small business spend on digital marketing?